IvanTurgenev/whocasa/README.md

 3: Might be better if we had control over the router/modem, DD-WRT, relay all traffic to the host idk.

 4: Use nmap api.

+5: The volume of the pushetta notification is loud as fuck lol.

 ## Setup